 It is possible, and common in some circumstances, for debt holders to achieve equity appreciation through using conversion features on convertible debt instruments, warrants and/or options.

-Typically such instruments are highly subordinated and have a lower interest rate, as their remuneration/appreciation is embedded in the conversion feature.
+Typically such instruments are highly subordinated and have a lower interest rate, as their remuneration or appreciation is embedded in the conversion feature.
 Through the conversion feature, the instrument appreciates in value according to the appreciation of the shares into which the instrument is convertible.
-The design of such instruments must be tailor-made.
-The conversion features should generally be balanced with other debt features, to allow for efficient repatriation and treatment.
-Depending on their features, the issue, conversion and/or redemption of convertible instruments require an auditor's report.
+The law permits high legal flexibility for the design of these instruments, combined with extensive administrative tax practice.
+It is advisable to confirm the tax treatment with the Luxembourg direct tax authorities.

+There is no specific legislation regulating management incentives.
 Share options are most commonly used to encourage management to be involved in the company's development, since they can benefit from favourable tax treatment in certain circumstances (see Question 29).

-On 20 December 2012, the Luxembourg tax authorities issued a new circular (LIR 104/02) on the taxation of stock option plans granted to employees.
+On 20 December 2012, the tax authorities issued a new circular (LIR 104/02) on the taxation of stock option plans granted to employees.
 This circular applies from 1 January 2013 and replaces the old circular from 11 January 2002.

 Both interim and annual dividends require distributable reserves.
 Soparfis must retain a legal reserve of 5% of the yearly profit, up to an amount of 10% of the share capital of the company.

-Distribution of dividends is generally subject to a 15% Luxembourg withholding tax, unless the rate is reduced by a:
+Distribution of dividends is generally subject to a 15% withholding tax, unless the rate is reduced by a:

 Double tax treaty or the rules implementing the Parent Subsidiary Directive (which have been extended and adapted to dividend distributions).